Are You a Cheater If You're Using Smart Drugs to Get Ahead?

 Related: How Smart Drugs and Cybernetics Could Create a Superhuman Workforce

-“The way I see it, [these drugs] can circumvent some of the deficiencies that have risen,” said Matzner.
+“The way I see it, [these substances] can circumvent some of the deficiencies that have arisen,” said Matzner.
 “Nootropics can level the playing field by giving people an increased ability to learn.”
 Matzner himself ingests between 30 to 50 supplements a day, all in a frenetic quest to improve his own cognitive performance.

 Others, like Farahany, don’t see it that way.
 “Imagine a medical resident with a forty-eight-hour shift.
 If it turns out cognitive enhancers could improve their rotation, are they under an obligation to use them?
 What about if some of their peers are using them?
 Would you need cognitive enhancement to keep up with everyone else?”